 Security; Guaranty.
 The obligations of the borrower under the new credit facilities are expected to be guaranteed by Graphic and each existing or future domestic subsidiary of the borrower (including BCH and its subsidiaries).
-In addition, the new credit facilities and the guarantees thereunder are expected to be secured by security interests in and pledges of or liens on substantially all of the material tangible and intangible assets of the borrower and the guarantors, including pledges of all the capital stock of the borrower and certain direct or indirect domestic subsidiaries of the borrower and of the capital stock of each direct foreign subsidiary of the borrower.
-The lenders under the revolving credit facility, the new term loan facility and the existing term loan facility will share in all collateral security, in each case to the same extent as the existing credit facility on a pari passu basis.
+In addition, the new credit facilities and the guarantees thereunder are expected to be secured by the same collateral package as the existing credit facilities including security interests in and pledges of or liens on substantially all of the material tangible and intangible ands intensible assets of the borrower and the guarantors, including pledges of all the capital stock of the borrower and certain direct or indirect domestic subsidiaries of the borrower and of up to 65% of the capital stock of each direct foreign subsidiary of the borrower.
+The lenders under the revolving credit facility, the new term loan facility and the existing term loan facility will share in all collateral security, in each case to the same extent as the existing credit facility, on a pari passu basis.

 Interest.
-The commitment letter provides that the interest rate on Graphic's existing term loan and on Graphic's new term loan will bear interest at LIBOR plus 200 basis points, subject to limited adjustment.
-The interest rate on the existing Graphic revolver, as increased to \$400 million from \$300 million, will bear interest at LIBOR plus a margin ranging between 175 basis points and 225 basis points depending upon Graphic's consolidated leverage ratio, subject to limited adjustment.
+The commitment letter provides that the weighted average interest rate on the existing term loan and on the new term loan will be LIBOR plus 225 basis points, subject to limited adjustment.
+The interest rate on the existing revolver, as increased to \$400 million from \$300 million, will bear interest at LIBOR plus a margin ranging between 175 basis points and 225 basis points depending upon Graphic's consolidated leverage ratio, subject to limited adjustment.